 We need every parent and guardian to support this plan, voice their concerns appropriately, and prescreen their children each school day.
 We expect parents to prescreen their children regularly.
 The best prevention for our school community is for parents to do their part and monitor their children for symptoms of COVID-19 and NOT send their child to school if their child has symptoms.
 Doing otherwise is irresponsible and could lead to our entire school system being shut down for long periods of time or serious health issues for others, particularly our faculty and staff at a higher risk.
-Let's keep our school open and fight what is hopefully the final months of the battle to beat back this virus.
 Our collective vigilance will keep our school open.